 - A good headset

 Cambly is a company that allows you to teach conversational English to adults all over the world.

-I have spoken to people in China, Japan, South Korea, Brazil, Turkey, Saudi Arabia, and beyond—as well as people who have recently begun living in English-speaking countries and just want to perfect their pronunciation.
+I’ve taught English online to students in South Korea, China, Japan, Brazil, Turkey, Saudi Arabia, and beyond—as well as people who have recently begun living in English-speaking countries and just want to perfect their pronunciation.